The McKinleyville Community Forest Project Overview

-The funds for this grant were made available thanks to Proposition 68, which was passed by voters in 2018.
-The 553 acre tract is located along the eastern boundary of McKinleyville and lies south of Murray Road, extending to near Hunts Drive.
-The property is currently owned by Green Diamond Resource Company.
+The 553-acre tract of the Community Forest is located along the eastern boundary of McKinleyville and lies south of Murray Road, extending to near Hunts Drive.
+The forest is within the watersheds of Widow White Creek and Mill Creek.

 MCSD: Patrick Kaspari: General Manger, firstname.lastname@example.org, 707-839-3251

 MCSD: Lesley Frisbee, Parks & Recreation Director, email@example.com, 707-839-9003